Harith100/LazyGrader/README.md

 # 💤 Lazy Grader

-**Lazy Grader** is an AI-powered exam evaluation system designed to automate and simplify the grading process.
-By inputting the question paper, answer key, and scanned student answer sheets, the system evaluates scores using advanced AI techniques.
+**Lazy Grader** is an AI-powered exam evaluation system that automates grading by combining handwriting recognition, NLP, and a web-based dashboard.
+Just provide the question paper, answer key, and scanned student answer sheets — the system handles everything from evaluation to score distribution!

+---

 ## 🚀 Features

 - ✍️ **Handwriting to Text Conversion** using **Gemini VLM**
-- 🧠 **AI-Based Answer Evaluation** leveraging **Cosine Similarity**
+- 🧠 **AI-Based Evaluation** with **Cosine Similarity**
+- 🖥️ **Flask Web UI** to Display Student Marks
+- ✉️ **Automated Email Reports** (Per-Question Scores Sent to Students)
+- 🗃️ **Student Management** via Unique IDs using **MySQL Database**
 - 📄 Accepts **Scanned Handwritten Answer Sheets**
-- 📊 Generates **Detailed Score Reports Automatically**
+- 📊 Generates **Score Reports Automatically**

-- 🛠️ Customizable for various subjects and formats
+---

 ## 🧠 How It Works